I had promised my family that I would go back home for Christmas for 2019.

 What Went Wrong?

-We always get asked for house sitting horror stories, things that have gone wrong and unexpected events.
-We have been really lucky over our 40 odd house sits and nothing has gone wrong.
+We always get asked for house-sitting horror stories, things that have gone wrong, and unexpected events.
+We have been really lucky over our 40-odd house sittings, and nothing has gone wrong.

-However, on this sit there were a few minor hiccups, which is no real surprise when you are looking after a yacht in such a remote location.
+However, on this sit, there were a few minor hiccups, which are no surprise when you are looking after a yacht in such a remote location.

 Boat Fuse Situation

 The first issue was the fuses on the boat.
-The boat is from South Africa and has some parts that are specific to South Africa.
-One of these SA specific parts is the fuse system.
-The boat owner had advised me there were 2 fuses left and the fuses had been playing up – so keep that in mind when using electronics.
+The boat is from South Africa and has some parts specific to South Africa.
+One of these SA-specific parts is the fuse system.
+The boat owner had advised me there were 2 fuses left, and the fuses had been playing up, so keep that in mind when using electronics.

 Cat Constipation

-Luckily the vet gave me some magic pills that sorted her out within a couple of days and I did not have to take her in the tender to shore and then on a local bus to the vet!
+Luckily, the vet gave me some magic pills that sorted her out within a couple of days, so I did not have to take her in the tender to shore and then on a local bus to the vet!

 Bitten By A Dog

-Around 3 weeks into being on the island I was bitten by a local dog on both my legs.
-I was going for a hike and two dogs which were not on leashes ran out from behind a house and attacked me.
+Around three weeks into being on the island, I was bitten by a local dog on both my legs.
+I was going for a hike, and two dogs, which were not on leashes, ran out from behind a house and attacked me.

-Long story short I had to go to the local hospital and get fixed up.
-I had bites on each of my legs which needed antibiotics.
-The worst part about this was that I was unable to swim for around 6 weeks until they healed.
+I had to go to the local hospital and get fixed up.
+I had bites on each of my legs, which needed antibiotics.
+The worst part about this was that I could not swim for around six weeks until they healed.

-Luckily this little hospital visit did not end up costing me anything because we are always covered by World Nomads Travel Insurance!
+Luckily, this little hospital visit did not cost me anything because we are always covered by insurance!

 Boat Crash